ga-dc/pennies/readme.md

 Each "Worker" can not begin until they have received their entire batch of coins.
 Once they have received their batch, they begin flipping coins.
 Once they have flipped their entire batch, they can pass that batch to the next Worker.

 ## The Iterations.
 Each iteration is defined below.
-Once you complete the an iteration:
+Once you complete an iteration:
+- enter times and submit the form,
 - reset the coins,
 - prepare the timers,
 - review the rules, and
 - the Product Owner can begin when your group is ready.

 Workers, any questions?
-Timers, Any questions?
+Timers, any questions?

 ## 1st Iteration
 For the first iteration, the batch size is all 20 coins.